 What tools help calculate restaurant profit margins?

-Can increasing menu prices improve margins?
+Can increasing menu prices improve profit margins?